Community Archaeology Radiocarbon Dating (CARD) Fund

 The application process is very simple.
-Just complete the form below and under "Sample Information" fill in all the boxes for your sample.
-If you have multiple samples click on "+ Add Additional Sample" and fully complete all the boxes for additional samples.
-Once you have finished inputting your information click "Submit" and your data will be automatically forwarded to us.
+Just complete the form below and under “Sample Information” fill in all the boxes for your samples.
+If you have multiple samples fully complete all the boxes for additional samples.
+Once you have finished inputting your information click “Submit” and your data will be automatically forwarded to us.
 When you have submitted your application you will receive a confirmation email response to say that we have received it.
 Your application will be considered together with other applications.
-The deadline for receiving applications each year is 30th September.
-The next deadline for applications is 30th September 2016.
-The decision on your application will be communicated to you shortly after the 30th September deadline.
+The deadline for receiving applications each year is 30th November.
+The decision on your application will be communicated to you shortly after the 30th November deadline.
 If you have charred wood or plant remains or human or animal bone available for dating and you have not had it identified or assessed then you can still apply, but state this on the application form.
 If your sample/s has been selected for CARD Fund support then in such cases where you have not yet had your material identified then we will ask you to send the material to Archaeological Research Services Ltd and we will assess the material and identify the most suitable sample for radiocarbon dating purposes.